-In a continuing expansion of its Seal of Approval carpet cleaning testing and certification program, the Carpet and Rug Institute (CRI) has announced two major “green” additions: higher performing vacuum cleaners that improve indoor air quality (IAQ) and green cleaning chemical certification.
+In the ongoing development of its Seal of Approval carpet cleaning testing and certification program, the Carpet and Rug Institute (CRI) has announced two significant green additions — better performing vacuum cleaners that improve indoor air quality (IAQ) and green cleaning chemical certification.

-The CRI Seal of Approval program currently identifies superior carpet cleaning solutions and equipment that, when properly used, remove soil and stains without damage to the carpet.
+The CRI Seal of Approval program currently identifies high-quality carpet cleaning solutions and equipment that, when used properly, remove soil and stains without damaging the carpet.

-CRI’s long established Green Label vacuum cleaner program employs an independent testing laboratory to measure soil removal, containment of dirt and dust within the machine and carpet fiber protection.
-The new Seal of Approval/Green Label vacuum program is a tiered program with the entry level of Bronze requiring a 10 percent improvement of cleaning performance over the existing Green Label program.
+CRI’s long established Green Label vacuum cleaner program uses an independent testing laboratory to measure soil removal, containment of dirt and dust within the machine and carpet fiber protection.
+The new Seal of Approval/Green Label vacuum program is a tiered program with the entry level of bronze requiring a 10 percent improvement of cleaning performance over the existing Green Label Program.

-In addition to even tougher standards for Silver and Gold performance levels, a Gold level machine must also meet a higher dust containment standard to insure a better air quality standard.
-The new gold standard requires that a machine has no more than 35 micrograms of dust particle emission.
-The old standard allowed for 100 micrograms of dust particle emission.
+In addition to tougher standards for silver and gold performance levels, a gold level machine now requires that a machine has no more than 35 micrograms of dust particle emission.
+The previous standard allowed for 100 micrograms of dust particle emission.

 The Seal of Approval/Green Label vacuum program will utilize NASA’s X-ray fluorescence technology (XRF) to measure soil removal more accurately and clearly differentiate performance levels.
 The new program also qualifies vacuum manufacturers who obtain the Seal of Approval to display the seal of the Space Foundation, which helps promote consumer applications for space technology.